MateuszJanduraUszu/mjmem/docs/reference/synchronized_allocator/synchronized_allocator-is_equal.md

 ## Remarks

 The function internally calls the associated allocator's `is_equal` function in a locked context, ensuring thread-safe access.
+Note that
+`_Other` must be castable from [allocator](../allocator/allocator.md) to `synchronized_allocator`; otherwise, it always returns false.

 ## Requirements